AppleBreak1/EP45-UD3P-Customac/Install macOS Ventura 13.0/README.md

 - iMacPro1,1 (For installation purpose)

-- [Rosetta Cryptex](https://github.com/acidanthera/CryptexFixup) (Can be done by using CryptexFixup.kext.
-But, if this doesn't work, it will have to be done [manually](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/998#issuecomment-1163607808), that is to rip from the Apple Silicon Installation.)
+- [Rosetta Cryptex](https://github.com/acidanthera/CryptexFixup) (Can be installed by using CryptexFixup.kext.
+However, if this doesn't work, it will have to be done [manually](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/998#issuecomment-1163607808))
 - [NoAVXFSCompressionTypeZlib-AVXpel.kext](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/67a78ec4a275e0e8f8941a5ff9d64f00c28397dc/payloads/Kexts/Misc/NoAVXFSCompressionTypeZlib-v12.3.1.zip)

 - [AAAMouSSE.kext](https://forums.macrumors.com/threads/mp3-1-others-sse-4-2-emulation-to-enable-amd-metal-driver.2206682/)